 Many years ago now, we sat in a Brigade meeting discussing how we could get better turn-out for Hazard Reductions.

-The issue was, we didn't know who was available and the Call-Out Officer was having a hard time ringing around to get commitment from Members.
-By the time we had enough to crew to submit for a HR, all slots were taken and we missed out.
+The issue was, we didn't know who was available and the Call-Out Officer was having a hard time ringing around to get a commitment from Members.
+By the time we had enough to crew to submit for an HR, all slots were taken and we missed out.

 So one senior executive member questioned us - "Surely someone here can come up with an idea to solve this?".
 I went home and thought about it, and the next day I wrote an availability app for our Brigade.
 It was put into use, it solved our problem, we were getting crews onto HRs, and our Call-Out Officer was a lot happier and sane once more.

 A while later word spread at a district meeting and I had some enquiries from neighbouring Brigades if they too could use it.
 So I made some changes to allow for different Brigades and they were up and running too.
 As far as we knew, there was nothing like this in use in our district so it grew from there.
 But this was only at Brigade level and our District office turned a blind eye.